STAT545-UBC/STAT545-UBC-original-website/block029_factors.md

 ### The forcats package

-This is a reboot of the [STAT 545 factor material from 2015 and before](block014_factors.html), in light of the very recent birth of the [forcats](https://blog.rstudio.org/2016/08/31/forcats-0-1-0/) package.

 forcats is a non-core package in the tidyverse.
 It is installed via `install.packages("tidyverse")`, but not loaded via `library(tidyverse)`.
 Load it yourself as needed via `library(forcats)`.
 Main functions start with `fct_`.
 There really is no coherent family of base functions that forcats replaces -- that's why it's such a welcome addition.

 Currently this lesson will be mostly code vs prose.
 See the previous lesson for more discussion during the transition.